 Everyone on Earth faces the same predicament.
 The United Nations recognize the sovereignty of about two hundred complex street gangs, each entitled to hold its citizens hostage at knifepoint and attack any other gang it can get away with.
 They don’t even need that excuse.

-Meanwhile, at least five thousand nations – finalists of hundreds of thousands that lost their place in what is left of recorded history – compete for two hundred remaining certificates of sovereignty.
+Meanwhile, at least five thousand nations – finalists of tens of thousands more that lost their place in what is left of recorded history – compete for two hundred remaining certificates of sovereignty.
 No wonder the world is crawling with guerillas and terrorists!

 Like any other polis (police, “citadel”, city-state), the Earth needs the equivalent of one City Hall, one Justice of the Peace and one duly appointed Police Force.
 Not two hundred glorified street gangs disguised as Prism governments; not a combination of 180-odd recognized governments and the best-organized criminal/corporate gangs contending with them for military/economic dominance.
 And certainly not the worst Wimp gang whipping all the others in protracted rumbles until it, too, collapses from its internal contradictions.